 Every year a number of students participate in an exchange program as part of their university studies.
 If you intend to do this, please notify the Principal and the Registrar in writing as soon as possible.
 For the following year, this notification should be made by Week 10 of each semester.
-It is essential that any contact details are kept up to date while you are away from College.
+It is essential that any contact details are kept up to date via the application portal and that you communicate with the Registrar while you are away from College.